 Starting in spring 2019, we began to make the data public in stages, in collaboration with the Institute of Qing History at Renmin University.
-Our first release consisted of the jinshenlu records for the period 1900-1912.
-Below we provide links to download sites at Renmin University and HKUST.
+Our first release was in 2019 and consisted of the records for civil officials who served between 1900 and 1912.
+Our second release was in 2021 and consisted of records for civil offices who served between 1850 and 1864.
+Below we provide links to download sites at HKUST, Renmin University and Harvard University Dataverse.

-In total we have entered 265 jinshenlu editions and 74 zhongshubeilan editions.
-Of the jinshenlu editions, 165 are from the Qingdai Jinshenlu Jicheng (清代縉紳錄集成) published by Tsinghua University Library, 47 are from the Harvard-Yenching Library, 32 are from the Columbia University Library, 9 were shared with us by Jiang Qin, 4 were from the Shanghai Library and 5 were from the National Library.
-Of the zhongshubeilan editions, 32 are from the Tsinghua University Library collection, 20 are from Columbia University Library, 19 are from Harvard Yenching Library, 2 are from the National Library, and 1 was shared with us by Jiang Qin.
+The CGED-Q JSL contains 275 jinshenlu editions and 75 zhongshubeilan editions.
+Of the jinshenlu editions, 167 are from the Qingdai Jinshenlu Jicheng (清代縉紳錄集成) published by Tsinghua University Library, 48 are from the Harvard-Yenching Library, 32 are from the Columbia University Library, 15 were from the National Library, 9 were shared with us by Jiang Qin, and 4 were from the Shanghai Library.
+Of the zhongshubeilan editions, 32 are from the Tsinghua University Library collection, 20 are from Columbia University Library, 19 are from Harvard Yenching Library, 3 are from the National Library, and 1 was shared with us by Jiang Qin.

 The project was initially conceived in summer 2013, when Yuxue Ren (任玉雪) at Shanghai Jiaotong University showed Cameron Campbell (康文林) and James Lee (李中清) work she was doing with jinshenlu records of government employees in northeast China.
 Campbell, with assistance from Lee and Ren, then obtained funding from the Hong Kong Research Grants Council for the 2014-2017 period to enter the 2.8 million jinshenlu records reprinted by Tsinghua University Library as the Qingdai Jinshenlu Jicheng in order to study the Qing bureaucracy in its entirety.